kunjan-tanna/JS_coding_interview_question/README.md

 9. Write a function to calculate the factorial of a number.
 10. Write a program to remove all whitespace characters from a string.
 11. Write an program for sort an array of object
+12. Write an program for fibonacci series up to n terms.

 ## Q1 => Function to Reverse a String